1cup(227g) unsalted buttersoftened to room temperature

 Stir the orange juice into the milk.
 Scrape down the sides of the mixer bowl and turn the mixer speed to low.
 Add the flour in 2 additions, alternating with the milk/orange juice.
 Remove bowl from mixer and stir with a spatula until everything is completely combined.

 Spoon batter evenly into prepared pans and bake 28-34 minutes or until lightly browned on top and a toothpick inserted in the center comes out clean.
-Remove from oven and allow to cool completely before assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 ORANGE CREAM CHEESE FROSTING

 In a medium size bowl with a handheld mixer or in the bowl of stand mixer fitted with the paddle attachment, beat the butter and cream cheese on medium speed until no lumps remain (about 3 minutes).

 Decrease mixer speed to low.
 Add powdered sugar, orange zest or orange marmalade, and vanilla extract.
 Increase mixer speed to to high and beat until completely combined (approximately 2-3 minutes).

 For a 2 layer cake: trim cooled cake layers to create a flat surface.
 You can do this with a large serrated knife or a cake leveler.
 Place one layer on a plate or cake stand and cover the top with cream cheese frosting.
 Spread evenly with an offset spatula.
 For a 4 layer cake: split each layer into two even layers and proceed with step 2, alternating cake and frosting.

 Place second layer on top, cut surface down.
 For a sturdier cake, refrigerate at this point for about 10 minutes.
 When cake is slightly chilled, remove from refrigerator and spread more frosting on the top and around the sides.
 Refrigerate frosted cake at least 30 minutes before cutting so cake and frosting can set completely.
 Leftovers stay fresh, covered tightly, at room temperature up to 3 days and in the refrigerator up to 5 days.